Find the Perfect Summer Day Camp for Your Child in the Albany Area

 Planet Parker - Wynantskill

-Instill within your child a love of adventure at Planet Parker.
-This camp boasts 77 acres of fields, ponds, woods, and creeks—as well as an art studio, gym, science lab, and playground.
 Each week at Planet Parker is themed, with the goal of encouraging a year-round love of learning in children.
-Past themes include Planeteers, The Great Outdoors, Photography, Troll Huts and Fairy Houses, Guitar, and more.
+Past themes have included Planeteers, The Great Outdoors, Photography, Troll Huts and Fairy Houses, Guitar, and more.
 You’ll definitely find a theme to pique your child’s interest during their summer-long camp schedule.

 The camp is led by teachers and staff of the Robert C. Parker School, which means they have expertise in childcare and educational development.

-Bonus Overnight Camp: Eagle Island - Saranac Lake
+Eagle Island Camp - Saranac Lake

-Eagle Island Camp is unique in that it offers all-gender day camp as well as overnight camp for girls.
+Eagle Island Camp is unique in that it offers an all-gender day camp as well as overnight camp for girls.
 If your child is interested in exploring the great outdoors in a fun, traditional camp setting—think the Parent Trap—this is the spot.

 With activities such as kayaking, canoeing, swimming, games, outdoor educational programs, camper-choice activities, arts and crafts, and free play, it’s the ideal location for kids to disconnect from the digital world and build lifelong relationships and a deep appreciation for nature.